 McBee holds a bachelor's degree in history from the University of Oklahoma and a law degree from Southern Methodist University.

-McBee and his wife, Susanna, are the parents of two Longhorns: Ross, a Plan II and biology graduate, now pursuing a Ph.D. at Columbia University, and JD, a junior public relations major.
+McBee and his wife, Susanna, are the parents of two Longhorns: Ross, a Plan II and biology graduate, now pursuing a Ph.D. at Columbia University, and JD, a senior public relations major.

 McBee serves on the board of directors of Regents School of Austin, a private classical Christian school that his sons attended, and as a ruling elder and trustee at Redeemer Presbyterian Church.